geowarin/blog-src/content/post/2019/2019-12-20-docker-compose-reverse-proxy.md

       - ./data:/data/db
 ```

-Note the `depends_on` line which will make the ackee container available inside the docker network on http://ackee.
+Note the `depends_on` line which will make the Ackee container available inside the docker network on http://ackee.

 With that, we have a nodeJS application running behind nginx with HTTPS and CORS enabled!